Jordan-Gates/agama/linux/el7/README.md

 # EL7 Folder contents

-This folder contains scripts and tools and files related to EL7 OS (RHLE 7 , Centos 7)
+This folder contains scripts and tools and files related to EL7 OS (RHEL 7 , Centos 7)